Production Programming for Linux

 - Production programming via Tezi is the easiest way to ensure that there won't be any problems when versions change.

-The most usual ways to accomplish production programming are:
+The most usual ways to accomplish production programming are the following:

-- Auto-install images in external media, such as SD cards and USB sticks.
+- Automatically install images using external storage devices such as SD cards and USB sticks.

 Any image can carry the

-autoinstall property, so, if multiple regular images have the property set to
+autoinstall property.
+If multiple regular images have the property set to

-true the outcome will depend on the order of how images get processed.
-Because there is no guaranteed order, it is recommended to only use one local media with only one image having the
+true, the outcome will depend on the order in which images get processed.
+Because there is no guaranteed order, use a storage device with only one image having the

 autoinstall property set to